 To cover the legal issues, health studies for and against vaping and the worldwide views on e-cigarettes will take another (very long!) post.
 This is something we’ll cover in the future when we have a bit of spare time and a lot of coffee.

-One reply to “A Brief History of Electronic Cigarettes”
+3 replies to “A Brief History of Electronic Cigarettes”

 Pingback: Who Invented Vaping? - Red Vape